 Craft a new, growth-oriented perspective on the situation.

-Practice adopting these new perspectives for two weeks, noting any changes in your stress levels and leadership effectiveness.
+Practice adopting these new perspectives for two weeks, noting any changes in your stress levels and leadership effectiveness in London or wherever you are leading a team.

 3. Implement "Strategic Disconnection"

-In our hyper-connected world, the constant barrage of information and demands can overwhelm your neural circuits.
+In our hyper-connected world, the constant barrage of information and demands can overwhelm your neural circuits, whether you are working in London or elsewhere.
 Strategic disconnection involves deliberately unplugging from work-related technology for short periods to allow your brain to rest and reset.

 Neuroscience behind it:

 A study in the journal Nature Neuroscience (2023) found that periods of disconnection allow for the consolidation of memories and learning, a process crucial for effective leadership.
-Moreover, this 'downtime' was associated with increased activity in the brain's default mode network, which is linked to creativity and strategic thinking.
+Moreover, this 'downtime' was associated with increased activity in the brain's default mode network, which is linked to creativity and strategic thinking, especially for professionals in London facing daily pressures.

 Action step: